 - Apia Health

-- TAL Health
+- Real Health Insurance

-- Grand United Health (corporate fund)
+- GU Health (corporate fund).

 When we score policies we give each fund a complaints rating, based on the number of complaints and serious disputes the Ombudsman deals with.
 We take into account the size of the fund, so big funds don't get automatically penalised for having more complaints.
 The ratings are Low, Medium and High.
 A Low rating is better than a High rating – it means the fund has fewer complaints and fewer serious disputes for its size.